The Tannoy Monitor Gold website

 Some remarks to the ongoing obsolecence policy of todays products manufacturers

-Here I want to tell you about modern "planned obsolescence" policy of todays manufacturers
+Here I want to tell you about modern "planned obsolescence" policy of todays products manufacturers

-of audio gear that breaks down after say 2 years of service on your calendars and the reviewers that promote these products.
+of audio and other electronic gear that breaks down after approx. 2 years of service and the reviewers that promote these products.

-As we all know Tannoy Monitor Gold speakers are not a subject to obsolecence, but the HPD speakers had a
+As we all know Tannoy Monitor Gold speakers are not a subject to obsolecence, but the Tannoy HPD speakers had a major problem in time:

 Tannoy HPD 315 with rotted surround.